CT scan cost

 The other category for CT scan cost is the diagnostic CT scan.
 This is one that your doctor orders because there is a need like an injury or a symptom or condition you may have.
 The price for these scans are in the range of $580-$1,500 per body part scanned.
 This also varies greatly from place to place even in the same city.

-The price goes up for each additional body part scanned.
+CT Scan cost goes up for each additional body part scanned.
 For example, if you needed to have your chest, abdomen and pelvis scanned for medical necessity, it could be as much as $6,000 US dollars or more, especially if contrast is used.

 Insurance companies usually do not reimburse or pay for "screening" CT scans because they want to see evidence of medical necessity.
 This is usually why the services provided are offered as cash discounts.